tr

 What type of tourism does Open Doors Morocco offer?

-We are a full service operator focused on private individual and group tours.
+We are a full-service operator focused on private individual and group tours.
 We strive to remain at a distance from the “mass tourism” that plagues many countries, including some areas in Morocco.
 Instead, we design organic, sustainable, and culturally authentic tours that offer our guests amazing cross-cultural experiences while they explore the beautiful country of Morocco.
 Our goal is to offer more than just a vacation, but an experience that will be remembered for a lifetime.

-We work with families, couples, groups of friends, and others.
+In Open Doors Morocco, we work with families, couples, groups of friends, and others.
 We also specialize in photography tours as many of our local guides are amazing photographers.

-Because we do not conceptualize your tour as a check list of services, please note that we do not offer a cost breakdown with our quotes.
+Because we do not conceptualize your tour as a checklist of services, please note that we do not offer a cost breakdown with our quotes.

 When is the best time to visit Morocco?